 Christine Romanell’s colorful dimensional paintings and installations explore non-repeating patterns informed by cosmology and physics, while rooting itself in applied design similar to Islamic patterning.
 Her use of rotational symmetry to generate dimensional forms allude to movement and create an event horizon, a space where the infinite tessellations of universal physics can intersect with patterns, collapsing the divide between the theoretical and the real.

 Romanell lives and works in New Jersey where she’s on the board of Manufacturers Village Artists space in East Orange.
-She is the founder and editor of NotWhatItIs art blog.
-Her work has been discussed in Hyperallergic, Art and Cake, ArtFuse, ArtSpiel and WoArt.
+She has received a NJ State Council on the Arts Fellowship.
+Her work has been discussed in Hyperallergic, MIT Technology Review, Art and Cake, ArtFuse, ArtSpiel and WoArt.
 Her sculptures have been included in ArtPrize and she is a recipient of an NEA grant for her work through Chashama in NYC.
 She has lectured at Pratt University and taught at the College of St Elizabeth.
 Her BFA is from the School of Visual Arts (NYC) and her MFA is from Montclair State University (Montclair NJ.)